Open-Wine-Components/umu-launcher/README.md

 ### Why is it called UMU?

-An umu is an above-ground oven of hot volcanic stones originating from Samoans.
+An umu is an above-ground oven of hot volcanic stones originating from Polynesian culture.
 After the stones are heated, the top layer is removed and the food placed on top to heat/cook.
 We chose the name because Valve's containerization tool is named pressure-vessel.
 We're "preparing" the pressure vessel similar to how you would use a stove top pressure-cooker -- by placing it on our umu's "stovetop"

 ### What does it do?